PvRao-29/MNIST-Neural-Network-from-Scratch/README.md

 ## Overview

-This project demonstrates a neural network built from scratch to classify handwritten digits using the MNIST dataset.
-Developed solely with numpy for matrix operations and pandas for data handling, this model achieves an impressive 94% accuracy on the 10,000-image test set.
-Building this network without deep learning libraries provided hands-on experience in linear algebra, matrix math, and neural network theory.
+This project implements a neural network built from scratch to classify handwritten digits using the MNIST dataset.
+Built entirely with numpy for matrix operations and pandas for data handling, the model achieves approximately 94% accuracy on a 10,000-image test set.
+This hands-on approach allowed me to deepen my understanding of both linear algebra and neural network theory.

 ## Project Goals
 Master Linear Algebra: Practice matrix math by implementing neural network components without frameworks like TensorFlow or PyTorch.